ziadtarekfa/StarsTheater/readme.md

 # Stars Theater Android Application
 Welcome to the Cinema Ticket Booking Android Application!
-This app is designed to provide you with a seamless and convenient way to purchase cinema tickets and browse movies currently showing in theaters.
+This app is designed to provide you with a seamless and convenient way to purchase cinema tickets and browse movies currently on show.
 Whether you're a movie enthusiast or just looking for a fun night out, this app has you covered.

 ## Features